 - The curriculum meets the California Board of Behavioral Sciences Marriage Family Therapist graduate training program requirements leading to licensure as an MFT in the State of California

 The primary purpose of the Master of Science program in Psychology is to develop mastery of a substantial body of knowledge and skills for students planning careers in counseling.
-The Counseling concentration emphasizes a variety of counseling theories and skills in training students for positions in counseling settings.
+The Counseling track emphasizes a variety of counseling theories and skills in training students for positions in counseling settings.
 Admission to the program is competitive.

 Minimum Prerequisites for Admission